Problem Package Format

 required

-; - if given, the score must be in the given range or equal the given score;
+; - if given, the score must be in the given inclusive range or equal the given score;

 - if given, the